-This document frames the science objectives for exploration of the outer solar system.
+This document describes the science objectives for exploration of the outer solar system.
 It is consistent with the 2013 Decadal Survey "Vision and Voyages" but kept up-to-date as new missions are approved, new discoveries are made, models evolve, our understanding of solar system processes changes, and new questions are posed.
 This document will be used as a resource for defining technology development directions and needed laboratory experiments, modeling, and other research.
 It should be used as a resource for mission and instrument science objectives.
 Ultimately this document will guide our preparation for the outer solar system portion of the next decadal survey, including mission studies being done in preparation for that survey.

-What does the outer solar system provide that uniquely addresses NASA's top-level strategic goal (2011 NASA Strategic Plan) to ascertain the content, origin, and evolution of the solar system and potential for life?
+Exploration of the outer solar system uniquely addresses NASA's top-level strategic goal (2018 NASA Strategic Plan) to understand the Sun, Earth, solar system, and universe, including answering fundamental scientific questions and searching for life elsewhere.
+The 2018 NASA authorization act from Congress now includes "the search for life's origins, evolution, distribution, and future in the universe".
 The outer solar system contains many unexplored bodies and environments.
 It contains critical evidence for how our solar system formed, and it hosts environments where physical processes can be observed today which were central to formation of the earliest planetesimals and which may have been acting on early Earth.
 The outer solar system is also where extensive liquid water oceans exist today, potentially the home of complex life forms.

 The emphasis for future exploration of the outer solar system is to understand giant planet systems and ocean worlds.

 The tremendous diversity of bodies in the outer solar system provides the opportunity for a wide variety of scientific investigations.
 The giant planets provide insight into solar system formation through studies of their atmospheric composition and internal structure.
-The satellites of the giant planets, some comparable in size to terrestrial planets, and the dwarf planets of the Kuiper Belt ("KBO planets"), offer opportunities to study extreme environments on worlds that have experienced very different histories.
-Tidal heating of satellites leads to current activity and conditions favoring habitability.
+The satellites of the giant planets, some comparable in size to terrestrial planets, and the dwarf planets of the Kuiper Belt ("KBO planets" hereafter) offer opportunities to study extreme environments on worlds that have experienced very different histories.
+Tidal heating of satellites leads to current activity and conditions potentially favorable to habitability.
 The rings and magnetospheres of the giant planets illustrate currently active processes (of collisions and momentum transfer) that played important roles in early stages of solar system formation.
 The volcanism of Io and atmosphere of Titan inform important processes on the terrestrial planets and exoplanets.
 The outer planets feature prominently in molding the solar system in a complex endgame that appears to involve orbital migration of the giant planets, scattering planetesimals into the inner solar system, and delivering water and other life-critical materials to the terrestrial planets.

-One of the primary opportunities in the outer solar system is the chance to explore oceans.
+One of the primary opportunities in the outer solar system is the chance to explore subsurface oceans.
 The outer solar system is replete with ocean worlds including Europa, Ganymede, Callisto, Enceladus, Titan, and probably Triton and others.
 In the inner Solar System only Earth has an ocean today, and oceans may be key to understanding the origin(s) and evolution of life.
 The ocean worlds may be the best places to search for extant life beyond Earth.